What we do:

 Submit one prose piece and/or three poems as Word document(s) attachments or as text within the body of your email submission.
 Work in other formats such as Google Drive and .pdf or other formats are a nuisance to configure and transfer into Word and cannot be accepted.
 Please include your name, email address and a brief bio—no more than one hundred words—within your submission document.

 Our submissions address is firstname.lastname@example.org.

 Pseudonyms (noms de plume) are acceptable, but be sure to make it clear which name you wish to see published.
 We do, however, need the name of an identified human in your submission, even if we don’t post it with your work (if such is your preference).
 We like to know that there is a real person at the other end of our interactions.
 If your personal name and surname are ordered differently from the usual western fashion (personal name first, followed middle name(s), if any, and then by your family name), we respectfully ask you to make this clear so that your full name can be displayed properly.
 Using initials instead of full personal names are acceptable, if that is your preference.

 If not accepted, don’t despair or feel intimidated.
 Submit the best writing you can.
 We are on your side, trying to publish work of high quality, and your next submission might be exactly what we’re looking for.

 Please be patient with us.
 We publish twice a year, so if you submit early, be prepared to wait until close to the publication date for our acceptance letter.
 If your submitted work is accepted by another publication, please let us know as soon as you can.

-Authors may include graphic material which would be suitable as an illustration for their work, but it may not be included with your writing, and should be in what conventionally is called “good taste”, although exceptions can often be made in art.
+Authors may include graphic arts material which would be suitable as an illustration for their work, but it may not be included with your writing, and should be in what conventionally is called “good taste”, interpreted liberally, although exceptions can often be made in art.